kobertlam/kickstarter-analysis/README.md

 - What are some limitations of this dataset?

-The latest data was drawn from 2017, which is a little outdated.
+1. The latest data was drawn from 2017, which is a little outdated.
 It is suggested to extract some recent data from the internet, in order to make the results more update-to-date.
+2.It is assumed that the currency of the amount shown in the "Goals" is the same even the campaigns were took place from different countries.
+If not, the results should be totally different.

 - What are some other possible tables and/or graphs that we could create?